One of the most exciting aspects of joining Future Golf is undoubtedly getting a handicap and beginning to track your golfing ability and progress.

 Getting your GolfLink number

-When you sign up, and haven't had a previous handicap, we'll get you a GolfLink number within 24-48 hours from Golf Australia and will be where all of your golf scores moving forward will be entered and how your new Official Golf Australia handicap will be generated.
+When you sign up, and haven't had a previous handicap, we'll provide you a GolfLink number instantly from Golf Australia and will be where all of your golf scores moving forward will be entered and how your new Official Golf Australia handicap will be generated.